msink/kotlin-ui/README.md

 Just for fun, wanted to try new flavor of [Kotlin](https://kotlinlang.org) language - [Kotlin/Native](https://github.com/JetBrains/kotlin-native)

-_Kotlin/Native_ is under development, but as is - in technical previw stage - can produce reasonably-sized self-contained programs for 64-bit versions of 3 major OSes - Windows/Linux/MacOS.
+_Kotlin/Native_ is under development, but as is - in technical preview stage - can produce reasonably-sized self-contained programs for 64-bit versions of 3 major OSes - Windows/Linux/MacOS.
 (It also can produce binaries for embedded/mobile devices, but in this area not